-The prize pools for these games determines their viability and potential lifespan as esports more than anything; the more money on offer, the more people will try to play the game at an elite level.
+The prize pools for these games determine their viability and potential lifespan as esports more than anything; the more money on offer, the more people will try to play the game at an elite level.
 Esports viewership increases because people have played the game themselves, which gives them a better context for why what they’re watching is so amazing.

-It’s also important to realize that Smite is in its infancy relative to other esports: Starcraft 2, CS:GO, Street Fighter, and Dota 2 are all games which are based on previous iterations of games (or mods) which have existed for well over a decade.
+It’s also important to realize that Smite is in its infancy relative to other esports: Starcraft 2, CS:GO, Street Fighter, and Dota 2 are all games which are based on previous iterations of games (or mods) that have existed for well over a decade.
 League of Legends gained its popularity for being one of the first modern standalone MOBAs, having been released in 2009, and it too was heavily influenced by the “Defense of the Ancients” Warcraft III mod that Dota 2 is based on.
 These games all have prestigious pedigrees, whereas Smite is a brand new, and successful, take on the MOBA genre.

 Gaining a Betting Edge on SMITE

 The lack of current opportunities should not deter people, as mentioned previously, from wanting to learn more about the game for when betting opportunities finally do arrive.
-The best way to learn about the game is by watching it broadcasts of it, particularly these clips of the 2015 World Championship Grand Finals matches (that being the first of a five game series).
+The best way to learn about the game is by watching broadcasts of it, particularly these clips of the 2015 World Championship Grand Finals matches (that being the first of a five game series).

-SMITE is currently the one of the youngest esports, and it will only continue to grow.
+SMITE is currently one of the youngest esports, and it will only continue to grow.
 Learning more now will enable future bettors to gain an edge simply by virtue of being the first to acquire the expertise needed to make smart bets.